tinkoff-ai/etna/docs/source/models.rst

 [3 rows x 8 columns]

 There is a key note to mention: `future_ts` and `forecast_ts` are the same objects.
-Method `forecast` only fills 'target' column in `future_ts` and return reference to it.
+Method `forecast` only fills 'target' columns in `future_ts` and return reference to it.

 >>> forecast_ts is future_ts
 True